 Hybrid casual is the biggest structural opportunity in mobile gaming in 2026 — but it is also the most competitive and the least forgiving of shortcuts.
 Studios that win in this space treat hook, meta, economy, and UA as a single integrated system, not as sequential steps.
 They tune retention before they scale UA.
 They build creatives as products, not as assets.

-If you are evaluating a hybrid casual concept, pivoting a hypercasual title, or scoping a new publisher deal and want a candid operator review, get in touch or explore our consulting services.
+If you are evaluating a hybrid casual concept, pivoting a hypercasual title, or scoping a new publisher deal and want a candid operator review, get in touch or explore mobile game consulting.
 I help studios decide what to build, what to kill, and when to scale.

 Sources